 The following adverse reactions associated with the use of Potassium Chloride Injection were identified in postmarketing reports.
-Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency, reliably, or to establish a causal relationship to drug exposure
+Because these reactions were reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency, reliably, or to establish a causal relationship to drug exposure.

-Immune system disorders: Hypersensitivity, as manifested by rash and angioedema
+Immune system disorders: Hypersensitivity, as manifested by rash and angioedema as a manifestation of rapid intravenous administration and/or of hyperkalemia

-Metabolism and nutrition disorders: Hyperkalemia
+Metabolism and nutrition disorders: Hyperkalemia, hyponatremia

-Cardiac disorders: Cardiac arrest\, asystole\, ventricular fibrillation\, bradycardia
+Cardiac disorders: Cardiac arrest, asystole, ventricular fibrillation, bradycardia